 Item 6: 90 second video I made for some colleagues to use at a formal meeting in Ireland.

-Item 7: A list of posts (wiki, blogs, news media) formed form The Breadcrumb Pathway I followed online when I started thinking about thinking about this project.
+Item 7: A list of posts (wiki, blogs, news media) formed from The Breadcrumb Pathway I followed online when I started thinking about thinking about this project.
 Here is a cut ‘n paste Directory of those wiki entries, blog posts and articles that chronicle the founding, origins, and early evolution of “this thing” called TeachMeet.
 Collated by Mags Amond, with some editing (mainly a light sprinkling of apostrophes and commas to spare the blushes).
 (Make a cuppa first – it’s 31 pages long.)

 Item 8: Dictionary Quest – a reminder of a call sent out on Twitter to try to get TeachMeet into the dictionary – it’s a bit mad doing a PhD on something that hasn’t yet been defined.
 Feel free to pop along and retweet either, or both.
 Every little helps.
 (Update – I have since found it one printed Dictionary of Education, yay; but I’d feel happier if it was in *the* Oxford English Dictionary , especially the online version @oed).